sfneal/pdfconduit/README.md

 ## Built With

-* [pdfrw](https://github.com/pmaupin/pdfrw) * pdfrw is a pure Python library that reads and writes PDFs.
+* [pdfrw](https://github.com/pmaupin/pdfrw) - pdfrw is a pure Python library that reads and writes PDFs.
-* [Pillow](https://python-pillow.org/) * The friendly PIL fork (Python Imaging Library)
+* [Pillow](https://python-pillow.org/) - The friendly PIL fork (Python Imaging Library)
-* [PyPDF2](https://github.com/mstamy2/PyPDF2) * A utility to read and write PDFs with Python
+* [PyPDF3](https://github.com/mrstephenneal/PyPDF3) - A utility to read and write PDFs with Python forked from [PyPDF2](https://github.com/mstamy2/PyPDF2)
-* [PySimpleGUI](https://github.com/MikeTheWatchGuy/PySimpleGUI) * A simple yet powerful GUI built on top of tkinter.
+* [PySimpleGUI](https://github.com/MikeTheWatchGuy/PySimpleGUI) - A simple yet powerful GUI built on top of tkinter.
-* [reportlab](https://bitbucket.org/rptlab/reportlab) * Allows rapid creation of rich PDF documents, and also creation of charts in a variety of bitmap and vector formats.
+* [reportlab](https://bitbucket.org/rptlab/reportlab) - Allows rapid creation of rich PDF documents, and also creation of charts in a variety of bitmap and vector formats.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/mrstephenneal/pdfwatermarker/contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/mrstephenneal/pdfconduit/contributing.md) for details on our code conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/mrstephenneal/pdfwatermarker).
+For the versions available, see the [tags on this repository](https://github.com/mrstephenneal/pdfconduit).

 ## Authors

-* **Stephen Neal** * *Initial work* * [pdfconduit](https://github.com/mrstephenneal/pdfconduit)
+* **Stephen Neal** **Initial work* * [pdfconduit](https://github.com/mrstephenneal/pdfconduit)